Rich-Supe/Portfolio/README.md

         sizes[i] = Math.random() < 0.03 ?
 15 : 6;
         }
 ```
   The planet is it's own geometry object with a custom normalMap texture.
 Each ring are also their own geometry object.
 The lights and shadows use a mixture of ThreeJs' pointLight, ambientLight, and spotLight components.
-These geometries are set to their own rotation to keep is unique from the environment.
+These geometries are set to their own rotation to keep it unique from the environment.

 ```javascript
 const Planet = () => {